0xOperant/wuds/README.md

 `wuds_ssid` queries for distinct mac addresses that have probed for ``[ssid]``.
 The results are also displayed with associated OUI's and what SSID was queried for.
 This helps the user better understand the results after several queries.

-`wuds_mac` queries for each SSID the given ``[mac]`` had been observed probing for.
+`wuds_mac` queries for each SSID the given `[mac]` has been observed probing for.
 Results are displayed along with the queried mac, as well, for clarity.

 Go to [this page](https://api.slack.com/apps) (while logged in) to set up your slash command app.
 Slash Command documentation is [here](https://api.slack.com/slash-commands), and there are a LOT of tutorials out there.